How to Treat Salmonella Naturally During Pregnancy

 - Raw or undercooked eggs or foods made with eggs

-- Food that comes in contact with animal poop in the soil or water where it grow
+- Food that comes in contact with animal poop in the soil or water where it grows

 - Food that comes into contact with Salmonella while you’re preparing it